-Beginning in 2017, NYC Ferry will provide a new, affordable way to travel between waterfront communities throughout New York City.
+Launched in 2017-2018, New Yorkers now have a new, affordable way to travel between waterfront communities throughout the city with NYC Ferry.

-NYCEDC is working with the Office of Mayor de Blasio to launch NYC Ferry.
-The service will consist of five new ferry routes in addition to the existing East River Ferry, charging a fare of $2.75 and will carry over 4.6 million trips per year.
+NYCEDC works closely with the Office of Mayor de Blasio throughout the launch and implementation of NYC Ferry.
+The service will consist of six ferry routes and charges a fare of $2.75 and will carry over 4.6 million trips per year.